Nilpotency Property, Physicality Criteria, Constraints and Standard BRST Algebra: A 4D Field-Theoretic System: Conserved BRST Current and BRST Charge

 where the subscripts $(\pm)$ on the square bracket stand for the (anti)commutator for the generic dynamical field $\Phi_i$ being fermionic/bosonic in nature.
 The $(\pm)$ signs, in front of the square bracket, have to be chosen judiciously (cf. Appendix C for some examples).

 We end his subsection with the remark that, even though the BRST symmetry transformations (4) are off-shell nilpotent, it turns out that the Noether BRST charge (23) is {\it not} nilpotent of order two (i.e. $Q_b^2 \neq 0 $).
-To corroborate this statement, we exploit the relationship in (24) which is very general and valid for the bosonic as well as the fermionic generic field $\Phi_i$.
-If we chose {\it this} generic field to be $Q_b$ itself, we observe the following:
+To corroborate this statement, we exploit the relationship in (24) which is very general and valid for the bosonic as well as the fermionic fields/quantities.
+If we chose the generic field to be $Q_b$ itself, we observe the following: